JumboCode/TheLegacyProject2/src/app/api/toy-example/README.md

 #### Writing Good Software

-Determining the expected input and output helps us think about edge cases and write "delibrated" code - think of your experience in COMP15 and COMP40!
+Determining the expected input and output helps us think about edge cases and write "carefully considered" code - think of your experience in COMP15 and COMP40!

 #### Work Parallelization